 Yes.
-In Minnesota a child under the age of 18 may be considered emancipated.
-BUT, since the law doesn’t define emancipation or give a procedure to follow to be emancipated, it can be confusing to figure out if you are considered emancipated.
+In Minnesota a child under the age of 18 can be considered emancipated.
+BUT there is no form to fill out or set procedure to follow.
+The law doesn’t have a definition for what makes someone emancipated either.
+So, it can be confusing to figure out if you are considered emancipated.

 It all depends on the parent.
 In Minnesota you might be considered emancipated if your parents let you live on your own.
 Permission from your parents might be shown by what they say or write down about letting you live on your own or be emancipated.

 Consent may be proven if your parents don’t try to get you to come home after running away or being kicked out.

 Sometimes, people think that emancipation can solve a problem they have.
 But often, some other legal option works better.
 Here are some examples.